Ifemi13/HealWell/README.md

-🏥 HealWell App
+HealWell App

 Empowering Patients in Post-Surgery Recovery

-📌 Overview
+Overview

 HealWell is a patient-centered recovery companion designed to make post-surgery healing safer, simpler, and less stressful.
-Many patients leave the hospital with complicated discharge instructions that are hard to follow, leading to confusion, complications, and unnecessary readmissions.
+Many patients leave the hospital with complex discharge instructions that are easy to forget or misunderstand, which can lead to complications and unnecessary readmissions.

-HealWell provides personalized recovery plans, visual guidance, and real-time support to help patients and caregivers feel confident throughout the recovery journey.
+HealWell provides personalized day to day recovery plans, visual guidance, and remindersto help its users stay on track.

-🎯 Problem
+Problem

-Patients often forget or misinterpret post-surgery instructions.
+Patients often forget or misinterpret post-surgery instructions

-Caregivers lack clear guidance.
+Patients often lack clear, step-by-step guidance

-Missed medications or neglected wound care can cause serious complications.
+Missed medications or neglected wound care can cause serious complications

-Hospitals face high readmission rates due to poor post-discharge follow-up.
+Hospitals face high readmission rates due to poor follow-up after discharge

-💡 Solution
+Solution

 HealWell delivers an intuitive mobile app experience that:

-Provides daily checklists and reminders.
+Offers daily tasks and reminders

-Uses visual step-by-step recovery guides.

-Allows secure messaging with care teams.

-Includes a symptom checker with escalation to alert doctors when something seems wrong.

-Enables patients to log pain and issues directly on a 3D body map with severity sliders for clarity.
+Provides images to further understanding with the user

+Provides a list of things to keep in mind post and pre surgery

-🔑 Key Features
+Key Features

-📅 Personalized Recovery Plans
-Tailored by surgery type (e.g., hip replacement, C-section, heart surgery).
+Personalized Recovery Plans – Tailored to surgery type (hip replacement, C-section, heart surgery, etc.)

-⏰ Timely Reminders
-For medication, wound dressing, movement exercises, and follow-ups.
+Reminders – Reminders to help with remembering appointments

-🖼️ Step-by-Step Visual Guides
+Visual Guides – Illustrations to help user understand instructions
-Illustrated and video instructions for safe self-care.

-💬 Secure Messaging & Check-ins
-Patients can connect directly with nurses or doctors for support.

-🩻 3D Body Map Symptom Tracker
-Users tap on body areas to log pain, rashes, or swelling, with adjustable intensity sliders.

-⚠️ Symptom Checker & Escalation
-Smart alerts notify patients or care teams when symptoms require attention.
+Surgical Information – Overall rules and things to look out for post and pre surgery

-🛠️ Design Tools
+Design Tools

+React-Native - Allows for mobile app

+GitHub - Allows for collaboration of code

-Canva → For presentation assets and UI moodboards.
+Canva - For presentation assets and visual moodboards

-Figma → For interactive prototypes, user flows, and design iterations.

-👥 Users & Benefits
+Users and Benefits

-Patients → Clear instructions, reduced anxiety, faster recovery.
+Patients – Clearer instructions, less anxiety, faster recovery

-Caregivers → Easy-to-follow support tools, better confidence in care.
+Caregivers – Confidence in providing proper support

-Healthcare Providers → Reduced readmissions, improved patient satisfaction, streamlined communication.
+Healthcare Providers – Lower readmission rates, better patient satisfaction, more efficient communication

-🚀 Future Enhancements
+Future Enhancements

-Integration with smart pill dispensers or wearable vitals trackers.

-AI-driven insights predicting complications earlier.

-Multilingual voice assistant for accessibility.
+Add more types of surguries and include a searching mechanism to find specific ones

+AI chat feature the user can ask questions to regarding thei9r surgury